Embarrassed to See a Doctor? How Telehealth Can Help

 • Seeing a doctor infrequently or meeting a new physician for the first time

-These feelings of discomfort can lead some patients to withhold important information from their doctors.
-In fact, research suggests that up to 81% of patients may not be completely honest about their health habits because they fear being judged or lectured.
+These feelings of discomfort can lead people to withhold important information — or skip care entirely.
+Research suggests that up to 81% of patients are not completely honest with their doctors because they fear being judged or lectured.
+Common topics that trigger embarrassment include STIs, erectile dysfunction, weight concerns, mental health struggles, and substance use.

 The Importance of Open Communication